swarm-game/swarm/TUTORIAL.md

 ![View a robot](images/tutorial/viewr.png)

 The view is now centered on the other robot instead of on our `base`, and the top-left panel shows its inventory and installed devices instead of `base`'s.
 (However, commands entered at the REPL will still be executed by `base`.)
-To return to viewing `base` and its inventory, you can type `view base` at the prompt, or focus the world panel (either using <kbd>Tab</kbd> or <kbd>Meta</kbd>+<kbd>W</kbd>) and hit <kbd>C</kbd>.
+The name of your robot will likely be different than `tragicomedy`; otherwise unnamed robots are given randomly chosen names.
+To return to viewing `base` and its inventory, you can type `view base` at the prompt, or focus the world panel (either using <kbd>Tab</kbd> or <kbd>Meta</kbd>+<kbd>W</kbd>) and hit

-XXX how to set other robot's names?
+<kbd>C</kbd>.

 Exploring
 ---------

 So what is all this stuff everywhere?
 Let's find out!
-When you `build` a robot, by default it starts out with a `scanner` device, which you may have noticed in XXX's inventory.
+When you `build` a robot, by default it starts out with a `scanner` device, which you may have noticed in the recently viewed robot's inventory.
 You can `scan` items in the world to learn about them, and later `upload` what you have learned to the base.

 Let's build a robot to learn about those green `?` things to the west:
 ```